tuhlnaa/HuBERT-ECG-Extended/README.md

 - [11/2024] This repository has been made public!

 ## Model weights
-All our models are accessible on Hugging Face [(https://huggingface.co/Edoardo-BS/HuBERT-ECG/)] under MIT license
+All our models are accessible on Hugging Face [(https://huggingface.co/Edoardo-BS/HuBERT-ECG/)] under CC BY-NC 4.0 license

 ## 📚 Citation
 If you use our models or find our work useful, please consider citing us: